gofynd/fdk-client-swift/documentation/application/PAYMENT.md

 | body | ResendOrCancelPaymentRequest | yes | Request body |

-Resends or cancels a pending payment transaction.
+Use this API to perform resend or cancel a payment link based on request payload.

 *Returned Response:*